When is Channel 4's new true crime drama The Interrogation of Tony Martin on TV?

 The case captivated the nation at the time, after Martin claimed he had used reasonable force to protect himself and his property.

-Now, the story behind Tony Martin’s conviction and subsequent appeal will be brought to life in a one-off factual drama on Channel 4, with the working title The Interrogation.
+Now, the story behind Tony Martin’s conviction and subsequent appeal will be brought to life in a one-off factual drama on Channel 4 – The Interrogation of Tony Martin.

 - Meet the cast of Channel 4’s new true crime drama The Interrogation